traceytreat/traceytreat/README.md

 <img src="https://user-images.githubusercontent.com/7820165/219100820-6d3aa336-fa56-4899-9119-24424b511aae.jpg" width="200">

 As both an artist and programmer I have my own views on AI.
-Although I do see the merits of AI, I am firmly against art theft; this includes the usage of artists' work (drawings, voice, etc.) to train AI models without permission.
+Although I do see the merits of AI, I am firmly against art theft; this includes the usage of creators' work (drawings, voice, etc.) to train AI models without permission.
 I refuse to work on any project in which I will be stealing from others.
+Many people harmed by these technologies come from marginalized groups.
+It saddens me to see how others completely disregard ethics and empathy for others in order to pursue profits.